40 West Arts

 40 West Arts District:

 Anchored by historic West Colfax Avenue (US 40), Rocky Mountain College of Art + Design, and served by both the Lamar and Wadsworth “W Line” Light Rail Stations, 40 West Arts District is located in the historic heart of the City of Lakewood.
-Designated an official “Emerging Creative District” by the State of Colorado in March of 2012, 40 West Arts is working to develop and enhance the “sense of place” for the District while cultivating a complementary and collaborative environment that attracts artists and additional creative enterprises, destinations, and events to the West Colfax Corridor.
+Designated a Certified Creative District by the State of Colorado in June of 2014, 40 West Arts is working to develop and enhance the “sense of place” for the District while cultivating a complementary and collaborative environment that attracts artists and additional creative enterprises, destinations, and events to the West Colfax Corridor.

 40 West Arts Galleries: